 Mary is now waking feeling tired due to a lack of deep sleep and is now drinking more coffee than usual to ‘keep her going’.
 Her dip in energy levels also means she has started to become less disciplined in going to the gym and with her food choices.
-Mary fatigue and stress levels have meant she doesn’t feel up to cooking and has been eating more packaged and convenient meals.
+Mary’s fatigue and stress levels have meant she doesn’t feel up to cooking and has been eating more packaged and convenient meals.

 At work she finds her ability to focus becoming a struggle and her motivation and productivity levels have dropped.

-As the weeks turn into months of living her life in this cycle, Mary has started to develop stomach developing cramps and feeling bloated.
+As the weeks turn into months of living her life in this cycle, Mary started to develop stomach developing cramps and feeling bloated.
 Mary has been to her Doctor who advises her she has IBS (Irritable Bowel Syndrome) and gives her medication to take.

 Mary attempts to make changes to her diet, cut back on the wine and get herself back on track however a combination of mounting pressure at work and her low energy levels, she finds herself going for what is quick and easy and hopes the medication will help the IBS.
-A combination of the IBS and her energy levels have also meant she is has stopped going to the gym altogether.
+A combination of the IBS and her energy levels has also meant she has stopped going to the gym altogether.

 After experiencing feeling this way for a further 6 weeks Mary is now feeling highly overwhelmed and finding herself becoming tearful over small things.
 Normally a chirpy and confident person, Mary feels disconnected and is becoming more insular and unable to cope.

-Mary goes back to her Doctor who suggests that she may be depressed and prescribes a course anti-depressants.
+Mary goes back to her Doctor who suggests that she may be depressed and prescribes a course of anti-depressants.

 Mary starts taking the anti-depressants along with her IBS medications.
 After a month Mary sees no difference in her state of mind or how she is feeling, and her health continues to deteriorate.
-Mary is now signed off work with work related stress.
+Mary is now signed off work with work-related stress.